philipross/philipross.github.io/_posts/2025-05-30-Combining-Jamf's-Setup-Manager-and-macOS-Onboarding-for-a-rich-user-experience.md

 This was good experience, but using a one-touch technician build process meant we had to wait until the user arrived to sign in for the build to be finished.<br>
 Alternatively, we could sign in with the local admin account to complete the build, but this presented other challenges...

-Now, we've taken the leap and moved to Jamf Setup Manager to deliver the core build of our devices.
-However, we've still left macOS Onboarding enabled, and doing *some* tasks.<br>
+Now, we've taken the leap and moved to Jamf Setup Manager to deliver the core build of our devices, however we've still left macOS Onboarding enabled and doing *some* tasks.<br>
 I do still have all of my policies and actions which Setup Manager runs included in onboarding as a fail-safe for any policy failures, or network issues that cause Setup Manager to fail.

 Here's Setup Manager in action: